 Direction Report Impact Whether the company has system in place to process all the accounting transactions through IT System?
-If yes, the implications of processing of accounting transactions outside IT system on the integrity of the accounts along with the financial implications, if any may be stated According to the information and explanations furnished to us and based on our examination of books of Nil Whether there is any restructuring of an existing loan or cases of waiver/write off of debts/loans/interest etc. made by a lender to the company due to the company's inability to repay the loan?
-If yes, the financial impact may be stated. the year Based on our examination of books of accounts, we are of the opinion that there are no such cases of restructuring of an existing loan or cases of waiver/write off of debts/loans/interest etc. made by a lender to the company due to the company's inability to repay the loan during the year.
-NII Whether funds received/receivable for Based on the examination of the books of accounts and Nil FRN: 002424S 7/1 Fourth St. Abir many am Chennal - 18 specific schemes from Central/State agencies were properly accounted for/utilized as per its term and conditions?
-List the cases of deviation.
+If yes, the implications of processing of accounting transactions outside IT system on the integrity of the accounts along with the financial implications, if any may be stated and explanations furnished to us and based on our examination of books of accounts, we are of the opinion that the company has necessary system in place to process all the Nil Whether there is any restructuring of an existing loan or cases of waiver/write off of debts/loans/interest etc. made by a lender to the company due to the company's inability to repay the loan?
+If yes, the financial impact may be stated.
+Based on our examination of books of accounts, we are of the opinion that there are no such cases of restructuring of an existing loan or cases of waiver/write off of debts/loans/interest etc. made by a lender to the company due to the company's inability to repay the loan during the year.
+Nil Whether funds received/receivable for Based on the examination of the books of accounts and Nil terms and conditions of the -----------------------------